darikoneil/CalSciPy/docs/source/main__roi_tools.rst

 containing a dictionary of :class:`ROIs <CalSciPy.roi_tools.ROI>` and a reference image in the form of a :class:`numpy array <numpy.ndarray>` with shape height x width.
 Each key of the dictionary is an integer indexing the ROI and its value-pair is the associated :class:`ROI <CalSciPy.roi_tools.ROI>`.
-:class:`ROI Handlers <CalSciPy.roi_tools.ROIHandler> for common analysis software are provided.
+:class:`ROI Handlers <CalSciPy.roi_tools.ROIHandler>` for common analysis software are provided.

 Suite2P
 ```````
 The :class:`Suite2P Handler <CalSciPy.roi_tools.suite2p_handler.Suite2PHandler>` is provided for loading
-:ref:`suite2p <https://www.suite2p.org/>` data.
+`suite2p <https://www.suite2p.org>`_ data.
 It requires the path to a folder containing suite2p data
 as its only argument.
-The folder ought to contain at least the "stat.npy" and "ops.npy" files, although the
+The folder ought to contain at least the *stat.npy* and *ops.npy* files, although the
-"iscell.npy" file is also recommended.
+*iscell.npy* file is also recommended.

 .. code-block:: python